deweysasser/docker-xymon/README.md

 Timezone
 --------

-By default the container will use the 'posixrules' TZ rule set.
+By default the container will use the `posixrules` TZ rule set.
 If you'd like to override this, set the environment variable 'TZ', e.g. `docker run -d -e TZ=America/New_York`